 Ease of use and user interface: Is DeleteMe or Optery more user-friendly?

-From the start, DeleteMe keeps things smooth and simple — just enter your info, and boom, it gets to work behind the scenes.
-The dashboard is clean, easy to navigate, and packed with helpful visuals like charts and graphs to show your data removal progress without overwhelming you.
-Plus, DeleteMe does all the heavy lifting and checks in quarterly with clear, digestible reports.
+From the start, DeleteMe keeps things smooth and simple — just enter your info and boom, it gets to work behind the scenes.
+The dashboard is clean, easy to navigate, and packed with helpful visuals like charts and graphs to show your data removal progress without being overwhelming.
+Plus, the service does all the heavy lifting and checks in quarterly with clear, digestible reports.
 No micromanaging required!

-Optery, on the other hand, is great if you love details.
-It goes the extra mile by showing you actual screenshots of where your data appears, which is super transparent — but also means there’s more info to process.
-It also updates users monthly instead of quarterly, which is nice if you like frequent updates, but it requires a bit more hands-on attention.
+Optery is great if you love details.
+It goes the extra mile by showing you actual screenshots of where your data appears, which is super transparent, but also means there’s more info to process.
+The vendor also updates users monthly instead of quarterly, which is nice if you like frequent updates, though it requires a bit more hands-on attention.

 Security and privacy: Is DeleteMe or Optery a safer choice?